 Parking and Tolls

-As a cleaning professional, you can deduct parking fees and tolls associated with business visits.
+As a house cleaning professional, you can deduct parking fees and tolls associated with business visits.
 For example, if you’re cleaning a client’s house and have to pay for parking, you can expense the parking.
 But if you’re taking a break for lunch by yourself, you cannot expense the parking, since it is not business-related.

 If you travel from jobsite to jobsite via bus or train, you’re in luck, as the cost of public transportation is deductible.
 But you must, however, follow the same guidelines as car-related expenses.
 That is, you can’t deduct your commute to or from home.